uikit/uikit-site/docs/pages/parallax.md

 ## Viewport position

 Using the <code>viewport</code> option you can adjust the animation duration.
-The value defines how far inside the viewport the element is scrolled until the animation is completed.
+The value defines how far inside the viewport the target element is scrolled until the animation is completed.
 With the value <code>1</code> or <code>false</code>, the animation lasts as long as the element is in the viewport (default behavior).
-Setting it to <code>0.5</code>, for example, animates the property until it reaches the middle of the viewport.
+Setting it to <code>0.5</code>, for example, animates the property until the scroll position reaches the middle of the target element.

 ```html
 <div uk-parallax="viewport: 0.5">...</div>